 Slow Travel in Indonesian Borneo

-Notes from time spent in and around Tanjung Puting National Park, slow travelling by klotok through the rainforest of Indonesian Borneo.
+Notes from slow travel in Indonesian Borneo, shaped by time spent in and around Tanjung Puting National Park.

 Time on the river